The Ultimate Guide To Proper Squat Form

 High-Arm Squat.
 Same as the basic move, performed with your elbows bent, hands behind your head.

 Single-Leg Squat.
 Lifting one leg slightly in front of you and using a wall or chair for balance if necessary, perform a modified squat.
-Note: You will not be able to bend as deeply, and that’s OK—the increased load on your working leg more than compensates.
+Note: You will not be able to bend as deeply, and that’s okay — the increased load on your working leg more than compensates.

 Squat Jumps.
 When you reach the bottom of your squat, push through your heels and spring up off the floor.
 You can either maintain the crouched position (like a skier going over moguls) or fully extend in the air.